Tan Malaka: National revolution

-After the proclamation of the independence of Indonesia, he began to meet his people of his own and the younger generation.
-He also started using his real name again, after 20 years using aliases.
-He then traveled to in Java and saw the people of the city of Surabaya, fighting against the British Indian Army in November.
+After the proclamation of the independence of Indonesia, he began to meet his own people and the younger generation.
+He also started using his real name again after 20 years using aliases.
+He then traveled to Java and saw the people of the city of Surabaya, fighting against the British Indian Army in November.
 He realized the differences of struggling between the people in some places and the leaders in Jakarta.
 He thought the leaders were too weak in negotiation with the Dutch.
 His solution to this perceived disconnect was to found the Persatuan Perjuangan ("Struggle Front, or United Action"), a coalition of about 140 smaller groups, notably not including the PKI.
 After a few months of discussion, the coalition was formally founded at a congress in Surakarta in mid-January 1946.

 The coalition adopted a "Minimum Program", which declared that only complete independence was acceptable, that government must obey the wishes of the people, and that foreign-owned plantations and industry should be nationalized.
-The Persatuan Perjuangan had widespread popular support, as well as support in the republican army.
-With Major General Sudirman being a strong supporter of the coalition Tan Malaka was organizing.
+The Persatuan Perjuangan had widespread popular support, as well as support in the republican army, especially Major General Sudirman.
 In February 1946, the organization forced the temporary resignation of Prime Minister Sutan Sjahrir, a proponent of negotiation with the Dutch, and Sukarno consulted with Tan Malaka to seek his support.
 However, Tan Malaka was apparently unable to bridge political divisions within his coalition to transform it into actual political control, and he was arrested shortly thereafter, with Sjahrir returning to lead Sukarno's cabinet.